davidbrowne/dsga/DOCUMENTATION.md

 Jump to [API](#api).

 This single header library aims to provide the basic functionality of the types and functions in the [OpenGL Shading Language 4.6 specification](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf).
 We are only interested in the vector and matrix types, along with the corresponding functions that operate on these types.
 We don't support the language as a whole, just the data types, and that is so we can develop geometric algebraic algorithms.
-The types are very flexible, and they can be used for a natural rapid prototyping environment for C++.
+The types are very flexible, and they can be used for a natural rapid prototyping environment for ```c++```.

 Here we provide the documentation on what is in the specification, and also some information on how we differ from the specification.
-To see more about how this works in the context of C++20, have a look at the [details](DETAILS.md) for more information.
+To see more about how this works in the context of ```c++20```, have a look at the [details](DETAILS.md) for more information.

 ## Types and Functions